heathermiller/dist-prog-book/chapter/8/big-data.md

 <figure class="main-container">
   <img src="./Hive-transformation.png" alt="Hive transformation" />
 </figure>
-*Figure from:* %cite thusoo2010hive --file big-data %}
+*Figure to depict the transformation flow during optimization, from:* %cite thusoo2010hive --file big-data %}

  Some of the important transformations are :